 Activity #2: Another great activity for day 2 is the Digital Review Activity.
 Each question in this activity provides four different options that students can use to deduce the correct answer.
 As a full group, go through the questions (you can also put students into groups and use the provided game board).
 After the students answer the question and the answer is revealed, have small groups of students discuss how they knew the answer (if they got it right) or why they chose a different answer (if they got it wrong).
 As a group, discuss the passages students really struggle with the most.

 Day 3: Small Group Practice

-Another option for this small group practice is to have the books set out on tables, and have the groups rotate through the different books (kind of like a gallery walk).
-With this style of activity, you have lots of options for students recording their findings, they can place a sticky note with their thoughts on the inside of the book, they can use small sticky notes to pin point the parts of the book that helped them make their decisions, or you can have them use the same recording method as before where they create a chart with the title, genre, and explanation.
+Another option for this small group practice is to have the books set out on tables and have the groups rotate through the different books (kind of like a gallery walk).
+With this style of activity, you have lots of options for students to record their findings.
+They can place a sticky note with their thoughts on the inside of the book, or they can use small sticky notes to pinpoint the parts of the book that helped them make their decisions, or you can have them use the same recording method as before where they create a chart with the title, genre, and explanation.

 Day 4: Independent Practice

 Today, students will do a Genre Sort.
 Print slides 6 to a page for students to use in a variety of ways.
 Have students sort them by fiction/nonfiction, or before copying them for the class, remove the genre and leave that space blank for them to write the genres in.
 They could then glue them into their notebooks or use the pages as is.
 Print them out for students to have as a reference throughout the year.